 How should I allocate my budget?

 We personally like to invest more budget on Midfielders and Forwards as, generally, these guys will get you the most points overall.
-When it comes to the Goalkeeper, we like to pick someone who is a budget player but can also reward you with save bonus points, which tends to be from weaker teams.
+When it comes to the Goalkeeper, we like to pick someone who is a budget player, who is likely to be from weaker teams.
 The only points a goalkeeper tends to receive are 2 points for playing over 60 minutes and an additional 4 points if they manage to keep a clean sheet (unless you’re Alisson Becker, of course!)

 With Defenders, we might throw a premium in there depending on fixtures and how attack-minded they are.
 Defenders get 5 points for a goal as opposed to a Midfielder who gets 4 and a striker who gets 3.
 If you have strong faith in a defender (like Trent Alexander-Arnold for example), a premium defender can pay off massively.
-This player for example is someone who is likely to get a clean sheet but also has the potential to get either an assist or a goal in any game.
-In this example, it could definitely be worth it but could impact the budget you have on the rest of the squad.
-Goalkeepers and Defenders, as a general rule, we like to keep as low as possible within reason, they have to be starters, and it’s beneficial if they are budget players from the higher tier teams (especially if they offer an attacking threat).
+This player, for example, will be someone who is likely to get a clean sheet but also has the potential to get either an assist or a goal in any game.
+Investment in a premium defender will impact the budget you have on the rest of the squad.
+Goalkeepers and Defenders, as a general rule, should be kept as cheap as possible (within reason) and they have to be starters.

 In an ideal world, you need to aim for a state of play where one transfer a week will be enough to fix any problems in your team.
-If you’ve invested highly in one area of the team, you could fall into an unlucky situation where you have to make more than one transfer (and take a hit) to resolve your squad’s problems which isn’t the ideal situation.
-Try to keep a balance and do a bit of research for budget players you are not sure about, honestly, it will help in the long run.
+If you’ve invested highly in one area of the team, you could fall into an unlucky situation where you have to make more than one transfer (and take a hit) to resolve your squad’s problems, which isn’t ideal.
+Try to keep a balance and do a bit of research for budget players you are not sure about.

 Which players should I pick?